What do pregnancy, allergic reactions, bee stings, skin infections, and softball injuries all have in common?

 Ring Rescue is simple.
 Apply, inflate, and within seconds the device is working, with uniform and measurable air pressure to decrease finger swelling and therefore decrease finger size, so that the ring can be removed.
 Return minutes later, remove the device, and attempt to remove the ring intact.
 Patients and customers are incredibly happy when the problem is solved with this essential tool, and ring cutting can be avoided.

-Ring Rescue provides a must-have tool for the emergency medicine and jewellery industry toolboxes.
+Ring Rescue provides a must-have tool for the emergency medicine and jewelry industry toolbox.

 NPR Article 2015